Level 2 vs Level 3 Home Survey: Which do you need?

 • A member of our Survey team will help you determine which is best for your property, at no additional charge.

-Choosing the right survey can be confusing for home buyers; and each level of survey has several previous names.
+Choosing the right survey can be confusing for home buyers; each survey level has several previous names.
 This article will explain the difference between level 2 and level 3 home surveys from RICS, and which is the right choice for you.

 No time to read?

-Give us a call on 0333 344 3234 with the property address.
+Call us on 0333 344 3234 with the property address.
 We'll talk you through the best choice for your property, with no obligation to book with us.

 Home survey level 2 vs level 3 survey